Short Inca Trail to Machu Picchu 2 days with Hotel

 - 01 hotel night in Machupícchu Town (Pisonay Mapi Hotel Boutique) or similar category

-- Box Lunch first day (sandwich, fruit, juice and snacks), Dinner Fisrt day/Breakfast second day.
+- Box Lunch first day (sandwich, fruit, juice and snacks), Dinner First day/Breakfast second day.
 (Vegetarian option)

 - Transfers from Cusco to Ollantaytambo, round trip.